 - 4 factions with 20 cards each (80 cards total)

-- · 8 base cards
+- 8 base cards

 - 1 token sheet

 - This rulebook

 Growing On You

 Monster Smash is an expansion to the Smash Up core set.
 It is still a fully operational battle station for 2 players though!

 These rules sometimes talk like you've got more than just four factions, or mention cards that aren't in this expansion.
 If you don't already have the core set, just think of it as viral advertising.

+2

-TABLE OF CONTENTS
+TABLEOF CONTENTS

-Smash up 2
+2

-Objective 2
+2

-Game Contents 2
+2

-Setup 3
+3

-This Is How You Roll 5

-All Hands on Deck!
+5

 6

-Minions
+6

-Actions 6
+6

-The Big Score 7
+7

-Get to Know Your Cards!
 9

-Terms and Restrictions 10
+10

-Void Where Prohibited 12
+12

-The Factions 13
+13

-Roll Credits 15
+15

-All Vour Rasios 16
+16

+Look for these expansions to Smash Up in stores now!

+SYLAS

+wesome Level 9000

-Each player shuffles together two different 20-card factions to make a 40-card deck.
+Each player shuffles together two different Werenowes.
+20-card factions to make a 40-card deck.
+Vampires!